-Compatibilism offers a solution to the free will problem.
-This philosophical problem concerns a disputed incompatibility between free will and determinism.
+Compatibilism offers a solution to the free will problem, which concerns a disputed incompatibility between free will and determinism.
 Compatibilism is the thesis that free will is compatible with determinism.
-Because free will is typically taken to be a necessary condition of moral responsibility, compatibilism is sometimes expressed in terms of a compatibility between moral responsibility and determinism.
+Because free will is typically taken to be a necessary condition of moral responsibility, compatibilism is sometimes expressed as a thesis about the compatibility between moral responsibility and determinism.

 - 1. Terminology and One Formulation of the Free Will Problem